Blog

 Watch Where You Place Absorbent Materials

 Carpets, pillows, and rugs easily absorb moisture from humid areas in your home.
-Remove absorbent materials from rooms subject to chronic moisture problems, such as the basement, bathrooms, and the laundry room.
+Remove absorbent materials from rooms subject to chronic moisture problems, such as the basement, bathrooms, and laundry room.

 Vent Exhaust Outdoors